 Sandy Schussel is a performance acceleration coach who has been working with financial advisors for more than 20 years, helping them break through to a higher level of production.

 - Choosing self-confidence — Understand how to recognize and strengthen your unique gifts to shut out doubt and fear and become more confident and successful after watching this 2020 MDRT Annual Meeting and Global Conference Virtual Event presentation from Lisa Sun, the founder and CEO of Gravitas.
-(For MDRT members only)
+(MDRT member exclusive)

 - Reframing our fear of failure — Learn to effectively manage your fear of failure and regain your confidence with this 2017 MDRT Annual Meeting presentation from Adam Kreek, an Olympic gold medalist turned engineer, journalist and adventurer.
-(For MDRT members only)
+(MDRT member exclusive)

 - Why it’s important to identify your “special” — Bruce Lund, Ph.D., discusses in his 2019 MDRT EDGE presentation how to leverage your competitive advantage and sell your “special.”
 It’s a process that begins with celebrating your past instead of suppressing it since it’s what makes you different.
-(For MDRT members only)
+(MDRT member exclusive)